On Thursday, February 13, 2014, the WPS released information regarding the arrest of a serial break and enter offender.

 Would habitual criminals and serial offenders buy into the program or is jail the only answer for this select breed of criminal?

-It seems to me that we have to make a choice.
+It seems to me we have to make a choice.
 If a restorative justice approach doesn’t work for these offenders then maybe we should consider enhanced sentencing provisions for serial property offenders.

 When does the protection of the public become a serious consideration when dealing with these prolific criminals?

-It seems that the time has come for Justice Officials, Police, Corrections and Social Agencies to put their collective heads together to innovate and explore the possibilities.
+It seems the time has come for Justice Officials, Police, Corrections and Social Agencies to put their collective heads together to innovate and explore the possibilities.

 After all, we are only limited by the boundaries of our imaginations.